FAIRChemistry/IRAnalysis/specifications/iranalysis.md

 - sample_preperation
   - Type: string
   - Description: Addidional description of preperation parameters.
+- measurement_temperature
+  - Type: Value
+  - Description: Temperature during the measurement.
+- measurement_pressure
+  - Type: Value
+  - Description: Pressure during the measurement.
+- measurement_geometry
+  - Type: string
+  - Description: Spectrometer geometry used for the measurement.
+- desorption_time
+  - Type: Value
+  - Description: Time given to the sample to desorb probe molecule.
+- desorption_temperature
+  - Type: Value
+  - Description: Temperature at which probe molecule desorption is performed.

 ### Measurement

-Contains all measurements done for the experiment.
+Contains one measurement done for the experiment.
 E.g. sample, unloaded sample and background.

 - __name__
   - Type: string
   - Description: Descriptive name for the single measurement.
-- geometry
-  - Type: string
-  - Description: Spectrometer geometry used for the measurement
-- temperature
+- varied_parameter_value
   - Type: Value
-  - Description: Temperature at which the measurement was performed.
-- pressure
-  - Type: Value
-  - Description: Pressure at which the measurement was performed.
+  - Description: Value of the varied parameter for the given measurement.
 - measurement_type
   - Type: MeasurementTypes
   - Description: Type of measurement.
+- __detection__
+  - Type: Detection
+  - Description: Method/Geometry of detection.
 - measurement_data
   - Type: Dataset
   - Description: Series objects of the measured axes.
+- static_parameters
+  - Type: Parameters
+  - Description: Parameter object with attributes that do not change during the experiment or measurement series.

 ### Analysis